 Accessibility Resources serve students with documentation of anxiety disorders that are generalized and exacerbated by certain situations, which may or may not include exams.

 We cannot provide services to students who ‘self-diagnose’ with any disorder.
-For example, students who come to SAS with concerns about ‘exam anxiety’ are referred to the Academic Success Centre for help with exam-writing techniques, time management, study skills, and other possible supports.
+For example, students who come to Accessibility Resources with concerns about ‘exam anxiety’ are referred to the Academic Success Centre for help with exam-writing techniques, time management, study skills, and other possible supports.
 In addition, the student is referred to Counselling and Clinical Services and the University Health Centre for professional help with their anxiety.
 If documentation of an anxiety disorder results from these consultations, student may be eligible for services through Accessibility Resources.